haowu1701/haowu1701.github.io/_pages/about.md

   - /about.html
 ---

 I am Hao Wu, a PhD student in the **Department of Biostatistics at Vanderbilt University**.
 I am very grateful to be mentored by **Dr. Bryan E. Shepherd** and **Dr. Jinyuan Liu**.
-My current interests include:
+My current research interests include:

 ### 📌 Semiparametric Theory
 - Efficient influence functions (EIF)